KieronWiltshire/node-mogront/readme.md

 from the migrator, that is the open connection to the database driver set to the specific database.

 Here are the list of migration templates you can choose:

 - [vanilla][3]
 - [es6][4]

+### Seeder files

+A seeder file has to export a `run` function, the same as the migration files, the function is passed one parameter from the seeder, that is the open connection to the database driver set to the specific database.

+Here are the list of seeder templates you can choose:

+- [vanilla][3]
+- [es6][4]